RibirX/Ribir/docs/essentials/widget_language.md

 Now, we center `Input` horizontally and center the `Text` both horizontally and vertically by using `h_align` and `v_algin` properties.

 But wait, where do `h_align` and `v_align` come from?
 Both `Input` and `Text` did not declare these fields.
 That is because `Input` and `Text` are widgets provided by Ribir.
 There are dozens more of these built-in widgets.
-The fields and methods of the built-in widgets can directly be used like fields declared manually using the `widget!` macro.
+The fields and methods of the built-in widgets can directly be used like fields declared in a `widget!` macro.
 See the [full list of built-in fields][builtin] to for an overview what is available.

 > **Tips**
 >